-Learning Objective: 01-04 Explain why if you want to predict people's behavior, a good place to star
+Learning Objective: 01-04 Explain and apply the Incentive Principle, which says that if you want to

-124) Microeconomics differs from macroeconomics in that microeconomics focuses on
+129) Microeconomics differs from macroeconomics in that microeconomics focuses on

 - A) the performance of the entire economy. - B) issues such as inflation, unemployment, and economic growth. - C) the choices made by individuals and the implications of those choices. - D) government policies designed improve the performance of the national economy.